grokify/ringcentral-sdk-ruby/README.md

 ## Overview

-This is an unofficial Ruby SDK for the RingCentral for Developers Platform REST API (https://developers.ringcentral.com).
+This is a Ruby SDK for the RingCentral for Developers Platform REST API (https://developers.ringcentral.com).

 The core SDK objects follow the general design of the [official RingCentral SDKs](https://github.com/ringcentral).
 Additional functionality is provided for ease of use including request helpers and generalized OAuth2 support.